-- has as core values freedom from bigotry, hatred, intolerance, disrespect, and destructive conflict among its citizens.
+- Has, as core values, freedom from bigotry, hatred, intolerance, disrespect, and destructive conflict among its citizens.

-- respects and recognizes both our diversity and our commonalities.
+- Respects and recognizes both our diversity and our commonalities.

-- engages in respectful, civil, public discourse and debate.
+- Engages in respectful, civil, public discourse and debate.

-The Human Rights committee's mission is to promote Lexington’s vision of a community that has freedom from bigotry, hatred, intolerance, disrespect, and destructive conflict among its citizens as core values.
 The Committee seeks to build a stronger, more unified Town that respects and recognizes both our diversity and our commonalities, and confront statements and actions that conflict with these core values.
 The Committee works to foster respectful, civil, public discourse and debate.

-The LHRC carries out its mission through:
+The Committee carries out its mission through:

-- Public advocacy,
+- Public advocacy

-- Sponsoring educational programs,
+- Sponsoring educational programs

-- Helping other organizations and Town departments address conflict through consultation and mediation with the parties involved,
+- Helping other organizations and Town departments address conflict through consultation and mediation with the parties involved

-- Reporting civil rights violations to appropriate government agencies,
+- Reporting civil rights violations to appropriate government agencies

-- Assisting in planning responses to groups, internal or external to the Town, which advocate actions antithetical to the core values.
+- Assisting in planning responses to groups, internal or external to the Town, which advocate actions antithetical to the core values

-Members: a minimum of seven and a maximum of eleven
+Members: a maximum of 9 members

-Appointed by: Board of Selectmen and Town Manager
+Appointed by: Select Board and Town Manager

 Term: 3 years